gisuni-fantasy/react-native-orientation-sensor/README.md

-# react-native-orientation
+# react-native-orientation-sensor

+## Introduction

+This is a react-native native library, the library is only available for android.
+We can get the direction data.

 ## Getting started

-`$ npm install react-native-orientation --save`
+`$ npm install react-native-orientation-sensor --save`

 ### Mostly automatic installation

-`$ react-native link react-native-orientation`
+`$ react-native link react-native-orientation-sensor`

 ### Manual installation